RT-LOC/docs/docs/api/api_cloud.md

-# Connection types
+# Cloud live data

 Real-time data (position data, tag/anchor statuses, sensor data, etc.) can be received over UDP/TCP, (secure) websocket WS(S) or MQTT (Message Queuing Telemetry Transport, pub/sub).
 The data can be transferred in binary or JSON format (see previous sections).

-## 1. Direct socket connections

-1. Configure data transmission over UDP / TCP / websocket in our desktop application (in the API view)

-2. Connect to your computer/server to the correct IP + port

-### Code examples
-Check out code examples at [https://github.com/RT-LOC/APIs](https://github.com/RT-LOC/APIs) (C, Python, Javascript)

-## 2. MQTT data connection
+## MQTT data connection (recommended)

 You can receive data in a pub/sub fashion, through an Mosquitto (MQTT) broker.
 You can use our MQTT broker (some limitations may apply) or set up your own.

 Make sure your RTLS setup is publishing MQTT data to the broker.
-Use the following configuration for your MQTT client(s):
+To connect to our broker use the following configuration for your MQTT client(s):

 * Host: mqtt.cloud.rtloc.com
 * Port: 1883 (TCP), 8083 (WSS) or 8883(TCP TLS)